-At each reporting date, the Company assesses whether mortgages receivable are credit-impaired.
+At each reporting date, the Company assesses whether mortgages receivable are creditimpaired.
 A mortgage loan is 'credit-impaired' (Stage 3) when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.
 Evidence that a mortgage loan is credit-impaired includes the following observable data:

-- significant financial difficulty of the borrower or issuer; - a breach of contract such as a default; - it is probable that the borrower will enter bankruptcy or other financial reorganization; - significant decline in collateral value.
+- significant financial difficulty of the borrower or issuer; - a breach of contract such as a default; - it is probable that the borrower will enter bankruptcy or other financial reorganization; - known events that have caused, or are expected to cause, significant destruction or deterioration of the collateral or security supporting the loan; and - a significant decline in collateral value.